WapaMario63/LoEWCT/README.md

 ## Legends of Equestria, Wapa Castle Team Edition

+If you wish to contribute on making [LoEWCT] work on newer clients, please check out this repo: https://github.com/WapaMario63/LoE-Movie-Maker/tree/master-NEWER-CLIENTS

 At this point, this project is now abandoned due to LoE now having an entirely different protocol, it was going to become LoEWCT2 (see [LoEWCT.tk](http://loewct.tk)), but I was not able to make a working version of the old [LoEWCT] that worked on newer clients.
 Another reason is that mlkj abandoned the main project long ago, plus the current person holding the most updated Private Server to date doesn't want to make public his source code.

 Well, my last choice right now is remake LoEWCT entirely how lemoncest did, in Mono C#, and THEN try to port it over to Qt C++ and make the Control Panel and add those features that I have promesed in both this repository project and LoEWCT2.
 This will take a LONG time because now I have to learn how PNet works and try my best at remaking the server using those libraries, I believe it might be easier since they are the same ones LoE uses, but since I am not very fluent in C# (I litteraly write C# like if it were 'C++: java-like syntax edition'), this will take longer.